Intrinsical-AI/Intrinsical-AI/README.md

 * Experienced in building reproducible ML & LLM pipelines.
 * Translating cutting-edge research into ready-to-go code.
 * Interested in Transformers, XAI, RL and Game Theory.
+> Always eager for a chess or poker game

 ---

 ## Tech Skills